victorgan/victorgan.github.io/_posts/2023-12-12-my-credit-card-system-in-2023.markdown

 I’m saving my **Citi points** for Seattle to Toronto flights, since I know I’ll use them for this flight and the value is great.
 Since I don’t have a way to SUB farm these points, I’d only use them for other Turkish flights or Choice Privileges hotel stays that are >2 cpp.

-**Chase points** are extremely plentiful since I’m under 5/24 and riding the Ink Train.
+**Chase points** are renewable since I’m under 5/24 and riding the Ink Train.
 Hyatt redemptions are good when available, but only when the marginal savings over other point or cash hotel options is notable.
 Otherwise, converting Chase points into Aeroplan points during at least a 20% transfer bonus and using the Aeroplan card to pay for travel expenses gives 1.625 cpp (20% + 10% bonus, and then 1.25 cents per point), which can be used to pay for things that points don’t cover or when paying with cash is the better option.
 I’ll likely only use these two options.

 **Amex points** has multiple Skyteam and Star Alliance transfer partners.
 Virgin seems to be the top tier Skyteam partner (followed by Flying Blue), so it’s worth transferring points to them when there’s a 30% transfer bonus.
 Aeroplan, ANA, Avianca and Singapore Airlines are Star Alliance transfer partners, with IMO Aeroplan being the top tier.
 I’ll wait for a 30% transfer bonus for Aeroplan, but if another Star Alliance member has a transfer bonus when I’m booking a Star Alliance flight, I might as well use that one.